tychonievich/archimedes/meta/tasks/README.md

     `"wrong result"` for `predicate`s and `constraints`,
     `"returned wrong value"` for `retval`s, and
     `"printed wrong text"` for `outputs`.
+-   `weight` -- the relative importance of this case, defaulting to 1.

 #### On `outputs`